brunomsantiago/subsea_inpainting/readme.md

   <br><b>Figure 1 - Typical Subsea Frame with overlay metadata</b>
 </p>

 This work is an experiment to see if current State of Art inpainting techniques are ready to remove overlays from subsea inspection videos.
-The techniques were tested "as is", without any fine tuning for subsea inspection context.
+The techniques were tested "as is" (without any fine tuning for subsea inspection) and the results were evaluated visually.

 ## 2. The Dataset